mingfujacky/Lecture-Data-Structure/ch02a_static_arrays.md

 |&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;|---- sorted_array.py
 |---- queues/

-(2) Write a main program to import core.py and use class Array to create an array object (codetype = l, size = 5), then store 4 integers
+(2) Write a main program to import core.py and use class Array to create an array object (codetype = i, size = 5), then store 4 integers